DigitalPublishingToolkit/NN09/md/10Rules.md

 Trevor Paglen, an artist and activist from New York, practices his very own form of counter-surveillance.
 Many of his projects make the secret activities of intelligence more tangible.
-He has, for instance, located secret agency bases and taken pictures of reconnaissance satellites.
+He has located secret agency bases and taken pictures of reconnaissance satellites.
 He collects rank insignia and documents their iconography, or tracks the routes of CIA aircraft on their way to detention camps.
-He makes all information he collects publicly available.
+All information he collects he makes publicly available.
 His work may not grind the maneuvers of the intelligence apparatus to an immediate halt, but it does restrict their freedom of action.
 The effects of surveillance work the other way around as well: if secret services have reason to fear